-Historically the WMCT’s concert series brings international talent to Toronto.
-Dietrich Fischer-Dieskau, Andres Segovia, and Leontyne Price made Canadian debuts.
+Music in the Afternoon, an annual series of five chamber music concerts, showcases both established and emerging artists.
+International stars Dietrich Fischer-Dieskau, Andres Segovia, and Leontyne Price made their Canadian debuts.
 James Ehnes, Russell Braun, Glenn Gould, and Maureen Forrester are among the illustrious Canadians who have been presented.
-The History of Concerts and Performers of the Women’s Musical Club of Toronto is a complete, searchable record of performers and repertoire presented from 1898 to 2018.
+The History of Concerts and Performers of the Women’s Musical Club of Toronto is a complete searchable record of performers and repertoire presented from 1898 to 2022.